emmaclinton/emmaclinton.github.io/twit/RE-Dorian-Report.md

 Power outages are important to consider in the context of Twitter analyses, because outages may mean that individuals who are impacted are unable to share information about their status or the situation evolving around them, leading to an incomplete picture of a disaster scenario (Crawford and Finn, 2014).
 It is also important to consider the human implications of such events when mapping natural disasters.
 There is a tendency to dissociate data like these from the humans that produced them, especially when data are made anonymous and aggregate.
 However, it is essential to recognize the devastating impacts of such events and realize that the repercussions of events like tornadoes and severe storms extend far beyond the temporal bounds of the storm event itself.

 These findings seem to confirm the findings of Wang et al. (2016) in that the areas that experienced tornado warning or damage were found to have high cluster density of tornado-related Twitter activity.
 These results also track well with the findings of Holler (2021) in that the Twitter activity largely tracks the eastward movement of this storm event and its impacts, similar to the activity correlating with the movement of Hurricane Dorian.

-Provide a summary and interpretation of your key findings in relation to your research question.
-Mention if findings confirm or contradict patterns observed by Wang et al (2016) or by Holler (2

 ## Conclusion